University of Arizona vs The University of Texas at San Antonio

 The Financial Comparison

-Ten years after enrollment, University of Arizona graduates earn a median of $59,979 compared to $57,131 at The University of Texas at San Antonio.
-The payback period is 8.3 years at University of Arizona versus 8.3 years at The University of Texas at San Antonio.
+Then look at what that buys.
+Ten years after enrollment, University of Arizona graduates earn a median $59,979 against $57,131 at The University of Texas at San Antonio.
+The cost earns itself back in 8.3 years at University of Arizona and 8.3 years at The University of Texas at San Antonio.

 Head-to-Head Numbers